easyTree/githubbrowser/README.md

 ## [githubbrowser](https://github.com/easyTree/githubbrowser)

-Sandbox project which interacts with the GitHub API to allow browsing of repositories by name.
+Sandbox project which interacts with the GitHub API to allow searching and browsing of repositories.

 [Open githubbrowser now](https://easytree.github.io/githubbrowser)